pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Performance.md

 }
 ```

-That should greatly improve the compiler's ability to typecheck your view.
+That should greatly improve the compiler's ability to type-check your view.